 What is hamon

-One of the most distinctive features of Japanese swords is the hamon, or temper line.
-A hamon is a line that appears on the blade of a Japanese sword.
-It is created by differential hardening, in which the edge of the blade is heated to a higher temperature than the body of the blade.
-This is a line that runs along the blade, just above the edge, and is created by differentially hardening the steel.
+A hamon is a visible line that manifests on the blade of a Japanese sword.
+Its creation is rooted in the art of differential hardening, a sophisticated technique that involves heating the edge of the blade to a higher temperature than the rest of the body.
+This method results in a line that gracefully traces along the blade, located just above the edge.
+The differential hardening process not only adds to the visual appeal of the sword but also contributes to the sword's unique properties.

 Katana hamon patterns